 You must have lived in Georgia for at least six months prior to filing a divorce action.

-How long do you have to be separated to get a divorce in Georgia?
+Do you have to be separated before divorce in GA?

 Georgia does not require spouses to physically separate before filing for divorce.
 Under Georgia law, the only requirement to file for divorce is that both parties must suspend “marital relations” with the intent to divorce.
 So there is no specific timeframe of separation required in Georgia to get a divorce.

 The length of time a case takes to reach a resolution is entirely dependent on the facts and circumstances in that case.
 Uncontested cases – cases in which there are absolutely no disagreements as to any issues in the divorce – can be resolved rather quickly.
 But contested cases involving custody or the division of substantial assets can take much longer to resolve.